Constraining superluminal Einstein-\AE{}ther gravity through gravitational memory: The Basics of Einstein- ther gravity

-\subsubsection{Linear Equations of Motion}
+\subsubsection{Linear equations of motion}

-In order to concisely study the linearized equations of motion of the dynamical degrees of freedom of the theory, we now want to compute and analyze the relevant second-order action ${}_{\myst{(2)}}S$.\footnote{As long as the background equations at zeroth order in perturbations of the theory are satisfied, it is sufficient to consider the second order action to study the linearized dynamics.} Throughout this work, a subscript in parentheses preceding an operator ${}_{\myst{(i)}}O$ denotes the $i^\text{th}$ order in perturbation of that operator.
-What is more, using the gauge invariant construction above, we can once and for all compute a manifestly gauge-invariant second-order action for Einstein-\AE{}ther gravity up to total derivatives.
-Indeed, using Eq.~\eqref{eq:LagrangeMultip} to eliminate the Lagrange multiplier, the E\AE{} action [Eq.~\eqref{eq:Action EA}] to second order in perturbation fields can be written in terms of the gauge invariant variables in Eq.~\eqref{eq:ggaugepot} as\footnote{We keep the explicit volume factor $\sqrt{-\eta}$ of the determinant of the metric, even though for Minkowski spacetime it of course reduces to unity, because the presence of this factor will become important in later sections.}
+In order to concisely study the linearized equations of motion of the dynamical degrees of freedom of the theory, we now want to compute and analyze the relevant second-order action ${}_{\myst{(2)}}S$.\footnote{As long as the background equations at zeroth order in perturbations of the theory are satisfied, it is sufficient to consider the second-order action to study the linearized dynamics.} Throughout this work, a subscript in parentheses preceding an operator ${}_{\myst{(i)}}O$ denotes the $i$th order in perturbation of that operator.
+What is more, using the gauge-invariant construction above, we can once and for all compute a manifestly gauge-invariant second-order action for Einstein-\AE{}ther gravity up to total derivatives.
+Indeed, using Eq.~\eqref{eq:LagrangeMultip} to eliminate the Lagrange multiplier, the E\AE{} action [Eq.~\eqref{eq:Action EA}] to second-order in perturbation fields can be written in terms of the gauge-invariant variables in Eq.~\eqref{eq:ggaugepot} as\footnote{We keep the explicit volume factor $\sqrt{-\eta}$ of the determinant of the metric, even though for Minkowski spacetime it of course reduces to unity, because the presence of this factor will become important in later sections.}

 where